lmzh123/CarND-Traffic-Sign-Classifier-Project/README.md

 * Multilayer perceptron (Output): Input = 84.
 Output = 43.

 ### 3. Model Training.
-Placeholders for both the features and the labels are defined.
-The one-hot encoding is applied to the labels.
+Placeholders for both the features and the labels are defined and the one-hot encoding is applied to the labels.

 ```
 x = tf.placeholder(tf.float32, (None, 32, 32, 1))